Georgia Fowler Leaves Little To The Imagination In Unbuttoned Sheer Top In New ‘Maxim’ Photo

 The cover girl for Maxim’s March/April edition is trying to set the internet ablaze.
 On Friday, the magazine took to its verified Instagram page to share a sizzling snapshot featuring Georgia Fowler in an unbuttoned top that leaves little to the imagination.

-In the photo in question, the New Zealand bombshell is featured in a ruffled, see-through shirt that is open at the front, showing that the 26-year-old model is wearing nothing underneath.
-As per the post’s tag, Fowler was styled by Maxim’s fashion director Caroline Christiansson.
+In the photo, the New Zealand bombshell is featured in a ruffled, see-through shirt that is open at the front, showing that the 26-year-old model is wearing nothing underneath.
+As per the post’s tag, Fowler was styled by Maxim’s fashion director, Caroline Christiansson.

 The black-and-white photo, which was shot by world-renowned fashion photographer Gilles Bensimon, captures the Victoria’s Secret model from the waist up, in a close-up shot that focuses on Fowler’s facial expression and upper body.
 Fowler is posing with her arms up, grabbing and moving her hair around, with her eyes closed, as if in ecstasy.
 Her lips are slightly parted in a seductive way, while alluding that she is unaware of it.